stillonearth/2022-robotics-sim-state/WRITEUP.md

 Input of continuous Policy is state and output is probability distribution of actions.
 A Normal distribution is usually chosen and output of policy is distribution parameters: mean and standard deviation.
 PO algorithm then would need to push probabilities of actions yielding high reward up and decrease probabilities of suboptimal ones.

-Gradient of return of policy is denoted as:
+Gradient of return of policy is defined as [1]:

 ![VPG-Loss][image3]